mprosk/sample-refocus/README.md

 `convert` -- converts the source files into WAVs.
 Requires `ffmpeg`

 **Positional arguments**
-`source`  -- root directory containing the files to process. subfolders are recursed automatically `output` -- target directory in which to put processed files
+`source`  -- root directory containing the files to process. subfolders are recursed automaticall

+`output` -- target directory in which to put processed files

 **Options**
-`-h, --help` -- shows the help message and exits `--rename` -- if set, filenames will be cleaned up `--rate RATE` -- sample rate of the output WAV files.
+`-h, --help` -- shows the help message and exits

+`--rename` -- if set, filenames will be cleaned up

+`--rate RATE` -- sample rate of the output WAV files.
 Only applies if using `convert` mode.